Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Analysis of the Proposed Systems

-This section contains the local stability criterion of the equilibrium points, which can be determined by analyzing the eigenvalues of corresponding Jacobian matrices.
+Now, we discuss the local stability criterion of the equilibrium points, which can be determined by analyzing the eigenvalues of corresponding Jacobian matrices.
 Let us denote $s=b+\alpha\eta A$.
-The Jacobian matrix of system (\ref{eq:det1}) is \\ \mathcenter
+The Jacobian matrix of system (\ref{eq:det1}) is

-where $\displaystyle a_{11}=\frac{r}{1+\omega v}-\frac{a(1-m)v(s+lv)}{\{s+(1-m)u+lv\}^{2}}-d-2pu,\ a_{12}=-\frac{r\omega u}{(1+\omega v)^{2}}-\frac{a(1-m)u\{s+(1-m)u\}}{\{s+(1-m)u+lv\}^{2}}$, \\ $\displaystyle a_{21}=\frac{ca(1-m)v\{b+lv+\eta A(\alpha-1)\}}{\{s+(1-m)u+lv\}^{2}}$ and $\displaystyle a_{22}=\frac{ca\{(1-m)u+\eta A\}\{s+(1-m)u\}}{\{s+(1-m)u+lv\}^{2}}-\mu_{1}-2\mu_{2}v$.
+where $a_{11}=\frac{r}{1+\omega v}-\frac{a(1-m)v(s+lv)}{\{s+(1-m)u+lv\}^{2}}-d-2pu,\ a_{12}=-\frac{r\omega u}{(1+\omega v)^{2}}-\frac{a(1-m)u\{s+(1-m)u\}}{\{s+(1-m)u+lv\}^{2}}$, \\ $ a_{21}=\frac{ca(1-m)v\{b+lv+\eta A(\alpha-1)\}}{\{s+(1-m)u+lv\}^{2}}$ and $a_{22}=\frac{ca\{(1-m)u+\eta A\}\{s+(1-m)u\}}{\{s+(1-m)u+lv\}^{2}}-\mu_{1}-2\mu_{2}v$. \\